-Culture in Canada is celebrated for its diversity, but long before colonists arrived 400 years ago, it was home to a wide variety of Indigenous Peoples.
-Inuit, Métis and numerous First Nations have been living on the land now known as Canada for as long as 14,000 years.
+Culture in Canada is celebrated for its diversity, but long before colonists arrived about 400 years ago, it was home to a wide variety of Indigenous Peoples.
+Inuit, Métis and numerous First Nations are the First People of this vast colonial country, representing the rich Indigenous culture in Canada.
+For as long as 14,000 years, they have been living on the land now known as Canada but also called “Turtle Island” by some Indigenous People.

-Here are six ways to respectfully explore Indigenous culture in Canada while on your Canadian train vacation.
+Here are ways to respectfully explore Indigenous culture in Canada while on your Canadian train vacation.

 Off the Northern coast of British Columbia is Haida Gwaii — Xaayda Gwaay.yaay — one of the most ancient cultures in Canada.
 You can immerse yourself in an authentic Haida cultural experience in this renowned and geographically spectacular place.
 Overlooking the Tlell River and surrounded by ancient rainforest, Haida House at Tilaal provides deluxe accommodation, regionally inspired cuisine and authentic Haida hospitality.
 It is also the starting point to guided and self-guided eco-adventures into the pristine wilderness to discover the many natural attractions and cultural sites found on Haida Gwaii’s Graham and Moresby Islands.

 A trip to Haida Gwaii is an easy add-on to our West Coast train vacations.

 2. The Sk̲wx̲wú7mesh Lil̓wat7úl Cultural Centre in Whistler, British Columbia